alphagov/pay-products-ui/README.md

 If you’re making changes to client-side JS or Sass files (anything within [`/browsered/`](app/browsered) or [ `/assets/`](app/assets/)) then running `npm run watch-live-reload` will watch for changes and recompile.
 Nodemon does not do anything here as that’s not necessary.
-If you install the [livereload browser plugin](http://livereload.com/extensions/) then it will refresh your page once the assets have been compiled to the `/public` folder.

 ## Running tests